 Chen, L., 1997.
 An Empirical investigation into management and control of software prototyping.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS, uk.bl.ethos.480890)|